Welcome to today's edition of the Rush 24-7 podcast.

 Do you support this country or do you support Israel?

-I mean, right I do, and I support Israel, and I do not appreciate a president of the United States selling Israel out.
+And I do not appreciate a president of the United States selling Israel out.

-I do not appreciate a president of the United States who is actually ill-informed, uninformed, a theoretician putting into practice some stupid theories he's talked about with professors in the faculty lounge that have no basis in reality whatsoever.
+I do not appreciate a president of the United States who is actually ill-informed, uninformed, a theoretician, putting into practice some stupid theories he's talked about with professors in the faculty lounge that have no basis in reality whatsoever.

 I am fed up.